akhil-eppa/Auto-FAQ-Generation/src/README.md

 <h3> Gold Answer Extraction Module </h3>

-* Given a sentence and question generate answer span using spanbert based module as follows:
+* Given a sentence/context and question generate answer span using spanbert based module as follows:
 ```
 from get_gold_answer import extract_gold_ans
 res=extract_gold_ans("He was born on 2 October 1869 and was assassinated on 30 January 1948.","When was he killed?")